SoftUni-Internal/interactive-content/EN/00-Mid-Exam/01-Problem-02.md

 ## Input

-* You will receive a string, containing book titles, separated by "\&".
+* You will receive a string, containing book titles, separated by "\&"

-* Until you receive "**Done**", you will get commands in the format described above.
+* Until you receive "**Done**", you will get commands in the format described above

 ## Output

-* Print the collection of books joined by  (", ").
+* Print the collection of books joined by  (", ")

 "\{**firstBook**\}, \{**secondBook**\}, ...\{**lastBook**\}"

 ## Constraints

-* You will not receive any duplicate book names in the initial list of books.
+* You will not receive any duplicate book names in the initial list of books

 ## Example One